Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 View some examples of written assignments.

 When enrolling in distance courses you nominate the venue where you would like to sit the examination.
-A list of centres is available within MyEnrolment.
-For students studying off shore, venues are also available outside of New Zealand (except Summer School).
+For students studying off shore, venues are also available outside of New Zealand.
 If you are studying on-campus, then the examinations will be held at your campus.

 Please contact us if you need more specific information or would like to discuss your options.